10 Barriers to Education Around the World

 6. Being the ‘wrong’ gender

 Plan UK: Girls can often be denied an education by poverty, conflict and discrimination.

 Ensuring girls can access and complete a quality education is a top priority for the Global Partnership for Education.
-Since its inception, GPE has helped 10 million girls to go to school.
-28 of GPE’s developing country partners have succeeded in getting equal numbers of girls and boys to complete primary school.
-With a successful replenishment, GPE aims to increase the percentage of girls completing primary school from 74% to 84% by 2018.
+Since its inception, GPE has helped 38 million additional girls go to school.
+Sixty-four percent the developing countries GPE supports and works with succeeded in getting equal numbers of girls and boys to complete primary school in 2015.
+GPE funds have also resulted in better sanitary facilities, like toilet blocks and gender separated toilets worldwide.
+With a successful replenishment, GPE could get an additional 9.4 million girls in school by 2020.

 7. Living in a country in conflict or at risk of conflict

 Plan UK: The ruins of a former school in South Sudan.
 Following a 20 year civil war, only 16% of schools in the region operate in permanent buildings.

 There are many casualties of any war, and education systems are often destroyed.
 While this may seem obvious, the impact of conflict cannot be overstated.
 In 2017, around 50 million children were living in countries affected by conflicts, with 27 million of them out of school, according to UNICEF.
 Conflict prevents governments from functioning, teachers and students often flee their homes, and continuity of learning is greatly disrupted.
 In total, 75 million children have had their education disrupted by conflict or crisis, including natural disasters that destroy schools and the environment around them.
 Worryingly, education has thus far been a very low priority in humanitarian aid to countries in conflict – and less than 3% of global humanitarian assistance was allocated to education in 2016.